>

 The basis of this version is that collected by Hammond in 1905.
 A collated text from various sources is printed in The Penguin Book of English Folk Songs.

 Harry Cox sang just the second verse as the fragment On Yon Lofty Mountain in a recording by Peter Kennedy from December 1953.
-This was published on his CD anthology What Will Become of England?.
+This was published in 2000 on his CD anthology What Will Become of England?.

 Bob Copper sang The Streams of Lovely Nancy at a concert with Bob Lewis at Nellie’s Folk Club, The Rose and Crown Hotel, Tonbridge, Kent, on 17 October 1999.
 This concert was released in 2017 on their Musical Traditions CD The Two Bobs’ Worth.